Chemical Peel (cont.)

 - How are chemical peels performed?

-- Preparing for a chemical peel
+- How does one prepare for a chemical peel?

 - Find a local Dermatologist in your town

 What are risks, side effects, and dangers of chemical peels?

 The risks, side effects, and complications of chemical peels include scarring, infection, reactivation of herpes simplex infections, and a substantial contrast in coloration of the treated skin.
 All patients will have a recuperation period, the length of which depends upon the depth of the peel.
 Deep peels can result in substantial periods of healing on the order of weeks.
 Deep peels generally require extensive local anesthesia, deep sedation, and occasionally general anesthesia, which carries its own risks.